godpon/Godwin-Joseph/README.md

-- 👋 Hi, I’m Godwin
+👋 Hi, I’m Godwin
-- 👀 I’m interested in ...
+🌱 I’m a Ph.D student in National University of Singapore

-- 🌱 I’m currently learning ...
+👀 I’m currently working on
+  1) Developing tactile sensors using Origami and Kirigami design principles
+  2) Integrating close-range battery-less RF communication for tactile sensors

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+💞️ I’m looking to collaborate on use of AI and ML in sensor characterisation and application development 📫 How to reach me - godwin.joseph@u.nus.edu

 <!---
 godpon/godpon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.